-Below is a blog post that I originally wrote almost two years ago.
+Below is a blog post that I originally wrote almost five years ago.
 I wrote it at a time when it seemed like a lot of people were going through "a hard time" and I found myself struggling with what to say and how to guide them.
 Below is what I came up with.

 I feel that we might be in another one of those seasons now - where many are going through difficult times and struggling with questions like "what do I do now?" and "where do I go from here?"

 Because of that, I am reposting my three-step strategy of what to do when there's nothing you can do... and where to go when you've got nowhere to go.